HSweazey/DATA-440-Book-Playlist-Generator/README.md

 - Assembles tracks whose total duration is within 10% of the target runtime

 #### 6. Output:
-- A genre-aligned playlist printed to console and optionally saved to /playlist storage/.
+- A genre-aligned playlist listed on UI.

 ---